eclipse-platform/eclipse.platform.images/org.eclipse.images.renderer/README.md

 Supported runtime arguments (e.g mvn -Declipse.svg.scale=2 ...):

-eclipse.svg.scale - an integer that is used to scale output images (e.g. 2 will render a 16x16 svg at 32x32) eclipse.svg.renderthreads - an integer that specifies how many threads to use simultaneously while rendering eclipse.svg.sourcedirectory - a string that specifies the directory name where the SVGs are taken from (defaults to "eclipse-svg") eclipse.svg.targetdirectory - a string that specifies the directory name where the PNGs are written to (defaults to "eclipse-png")
+eclipse.svg.scale           - an integer that is used to scale output images (e.g. 2 will render a 16x16 svg at 32x32) eclipse.svg.createFragments - a boolean that specifies whether to create separate fragments or putting the high resolution icons next to the low-resolution icons (defaults to "true") eclipse.svg.renderthreads   - an integer that specifies how many threads to use simultaneously while rendering eclipse.svg.sourcedirectory - a string that specifies the directory name where the SVGs are taken from (defaults to "eclipse-svg") eclipse.svg.targetdirectory - a string that specifies the directory name where the PNGs are written to (defaults to "eclipse-png")